Limits of Confidentiality

 If a student needs to remove a class from his/her schedule once it has begun, it can be done either as a “drop” or as a “withdrawal.”
 The method of processing the request is based on the student’s attendance.

 A class can be dropped at any point prior to the start date of the course or once the course has begun up until the student attends the course.
-Attendance is defined as “any submission to Blackboard within the enrollment dates of the course.”
+Attendance is defined as “any submission to Learning Management System (LMS) within the enrollment dates of the course.”
 This definition includes, but is not limited to, completion of the Course Requirements Checklist and the Course Introduction.

 Students are expected to submit tests and course work throughout the term and/or sub-term.
 Students who begin attendance, but then cease progressing toward the completion of the course will be assigned a grade of “FN.”
 If the student receives all FN’s in a sub-term, the student will be subject to the Unofficial Withdrawal Procedure which includes the reduction and/or return of all financial aid.
 The student will also be subject to the Financial Aid Satisfactory Academic Progress Policy.